Xilinx/Vitis_Model_Composer/Examples/AIENGINE_plus_PL/README.md

 <a href="./AIE_HLS/AIE_HLS_with_interface/README.md">AI Engines and HLS Kernel with interface blocks</a>
 </td>
 <td>
-A desgin with both AI Engine and HLS Kernel blocks connected through interface blocks.
+A design with both AI Engine and HLS Kernel blocks connected through interface blocks.
 </td>
 </tr>